How To Insulate A Camper For Winter Use

 Should you discover that your seals are defective, replace them immediately.

-A door snake is another tried and tested way to keep cold drafts from coming in through your doors.
-A door snake is an insulation filled tube of fabric that sits across your bottom door line and effectively keeps drafts out.
+A door snake is another tried and tested way to keep cold drafts from entering through your doors.
+A door snake is an insulation-filled tube of fabric that sits across your bottom door line and effectively keeps drafts out.

 Door Snake Draft Blocker Heavy Duty Insulation